What are my rights when I buy from an online retailer?

 Back to top

-How can I tell whether the person selling online is a professional trader or not?
+How can I tell whether the person selling online is a professional trader?

 The law requires that professional traders to identify themselves as such when they offer goods or services for sale online.
 This information must be displayed clearly and prominently in every place online where a customer can make a purchase.
 This includes traders who sell via a third party such as Trade Me or an individual acting as their agent.